pandastrail/wordcloud/README.md

 ![Biology](https://github.com/pandastrail/wordcloud/blob/master/biology_rev.png "wordcloud for term biology")

 ## Limitations & Improvements
 * If the HTML or CSS structure changes then our parsing will probably won't work anymore.
-If that is the case we can catch the error very quickly and tweak the code accodringly.
+If that is the case we can catch the error very quickly and tweak the code accorrdingly.
-* The code works well with 200 end links.
-One improvement will be to identify how many positions were found in total and incorporate that variable into the loop to retrieve the text for all the positions.
-For loose search terms that could lead to 1000 results, these could potentially be a challenge to the network and to the computing times.
+* The code works well with 200 end-links.
+One improvement will be to identify how many positions were found in total and incorporate that variable into the loop to retrieve the text for all of the positions.
+Loose search terms could lead easily to +1000 results, that could potentially be a challenge to the network and to the computing performance.